josephsmithberger/XogotDocs/Documentation.docc/Manual/platform/ios/ios_plugin.md

 1. You should use the same header files for iOS plugins and for the iOS export template.

-1. In the Build Settings tab, specify the compilation flags for your static library in OTHER_CFLAGS.
-The most important ones are -fcxx-modules, -fmodules, and -DDEBUG if you need debug support.
+1. In the `Build Settings` tab, specify the compilation flags for your static library in `OTHER_CFLAGS`.
+The most important ones are `-fcxx-modules`, `-fmodules`, and `-DDEBUG` if you need debug support.
 Other flags should be the same you use to compile Godot.
 For instance:

 - Download the Godot engine source from the Godot GitHub page.